arthurstrokov/ormedia/README.md

 You can run the application using: 'mvn spring-boot:run' from command line in file project and then tap in browser: 'localhost:8080'

-Or you can build the JAR file with: mvn clean package Then you can run the JAR file like: java -jar /home/avi/IdeaProjects/ormedia/target/ormedia-1.0-SNAPSHOT.jar (make sure that the way to '.jar' file is correct)
+Or you can build the JAR file with: 'mvn clean package' Then you can run the JAR file like: java -jar /home/avi/IdeaProjects/ormedia/target/ormedia-1.0-SNAPSHOT.jar (make sure that the way to '.jar' file is correct)